PSauerborn/Stochastic-Gradient-Descent-Model/README.md

 https://www.kaggle.com/c/sf-crime/data

 The competition used log loss as a metric, which appears in the model.
-However, with the exception of the log loss function (which can simply be removed without affecting any of the code) the model is completely general and can generalized for any classifcation task.
+However, with the exception of the log loss function (which can simply be removed without affecting any of the code if desired) the model is completely general and can generalized for any multi-label classifcation task.

 The model is built by passing down a dictionary containing the specifics of the desired architecture.
 The dictionary has the form